HTML Guides for aria

 ❌ Redundant role on a native heading

-<h1role="heading"aria-level="1">Welcome to My Site</h1>
+<h1 role="heading" aria-level="1">Welcome to My Site</h1>

 All three headings will trigger the validator warning.
 The role="heading" and aria-level attributes are completely unnecessary here because the elements already convey this information natively.